Commons for Partners

 For funders: Patient capital.
 Multi-year commitment.
 Resources to test what the design argument predicts.

 For researchers: Collaboration on evaluation.
 Critical review.
-Help us prove or disprove what we think we've built.
+Help us prove or disprove what we've designed.

 For program partners: Pilot the curriculum with your existing programs.
 Become part of the evidence base.